Looking for the best flea market hacks or flea market tips? I’m sharing all of my favorite secondhand shopping tips in this post!

 Flea markets can be full of counterfeit items like purses, sunglasses, etc. These items are cheaply made, divert sales from designers and retailers who invest a lot of money in product development and marketing, and have been linked to helping terrorism efforts.
 Save your money for authentic goods – please!

-Flea Market Shopping Tip No. 9 – Bring Measurements and Paint Colors
+Flea Market Tip No. 9 – Bring Measurements and Paint Colors

 Flea Market Shopping Tip No. 10 – Remember Where You Parked Your Car